hstr0100/LiveCaptionsLogger/README.md

 [Eclipse Temurin](https://adoptium.net/temurin/releases/)\
 For Windows 11, scroll down and select the x64 JRE .msi, then download and install it.

-2. Clone or download this repository (Github > Code > Download ZIP).
+2. If you are using Linux, ensure you have 'tesseract-ocr' installed.

+3. Download the latest version of this program from the [releases page](https://github.com/hstr0100/LiveCaptionsLogger/releases).

-3. Copy or extract the contents to any directory where you would like the program to run from.
+4. Extract the contents to any directory where you would like the program to run from.

-4. We already provide a pre-compiled JAR of the program, now you can just run the 'start.bat' script to start the program.
+5. We provide a pre-compiled JAR of the program.
+Navigate to the bin/ directory and run the LiveCaptionsLogger.bat script to start the program.

-5. Right click the tray icon to setup auto start, capture area or toggle transcriptions on and off.
+6. Right-click the tray icon to set up auto-start, capture area, or toggle transcriptions on and off.

 # Building